 **Winning by Two:** In the final decisive set, a team must win by at least a two-point margin (e.g., 12-10, 13-11).

-Sets: A match is typically won by winning the best of three sets.
+**Sets:** A match is generally won by taking the best of three sets.

 **Doublepoint:** Each team has the option to request a "doublepoint" once per set.
 If they win that rally, they score 2 points instead of 1.
 This can only be requested if the team has not yet reached 10 points.